JakesBas/wheel-deal/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/wheel-deal` directory.

 ## Firebase hosting
 Run `npm run deploy` to deploy the application to firebase hosting.
-Application can be accessed on `http://wheel-deal-cca90.web.app`.
+Application can be accessed at `http://wheel-deal-cca90.web.app`.